fl3sc0b/python-3-pyspark-databricks-dbx/README.md

 Press a key to close the terminal.

-### Step 9 - Finally, to close the remote session with the container, click again on the Remote Windows toolbox and select Close Remote Session
+### Step 9 - Finally, to close the remote session with the container, click again on the Remote Windows toolbox and select `Close Remote Connection`

 ## License

+Copyright (c) Microsoft Corporation.
+All rights reserved.

 Licensed under the MIT License.
 See [LICENSE](https://github.com/microsoft/vscode-dev-containers/blob/main/LICENSE)